KrishJeswal/Synaptic-biomemristor/README.md

-# Bio-Ionic Memristor Characterization Platform
+# Bio-Ionic Memristor Characterization

-A hardware–software system to **characterize a bio-ionic memristor** and evaluate its **memory, reliability, and synaptic (neuromorphic) behavior** using an ESP32, INA219, and Python-based analysis.
+A minimal hardware–software platform to characterize a bio-ionic memristor using an ESP32, INA219, and Python.

----

-## Overview

-This project enables:
+The system applies voltage pulses/sweeps, measures current response, and logs data for analysis.

+Key outcomes include:
-- Controlled **voltage pulses and sweeps**
+- I–V hysteresis and switching (Vset, Vreset)
-- **Current and voltage measurement** of a memristor device
-- Automated data logging
-- Extraction of **memristor and synaptic metrics** such as:
-  - Vset / Vreset
 - ON/OFF ratio
 - Retention and endurance
-  - STP, LTP, and PPF curves
+- Synaptic behavior (STP, LTP, PPF)

-The system is designed to be **modular, reproducible, and report-ready**.

----

-## System Architecture
+ESP32 generates stimuli, INA219 senses current, and Python handles control, logging, and analysis.